-GSI Helmholtz Centre for Heavy Ion Research GmbH (GSI) is an accelerator based facility in Germany for heavy ion research, with which the Subatomic Physics Division at Chalmers University of Technology has a long standing cooperation [1, 19].
+GSI Helmholtz Centre for Heavy Ion Research GmbH (GSI) is an accelerator based facility in Germany for heavy ion research, with which the Subatomic Physics Division at Chalmers University of Technology has a long standing cooperation [9, 10, 11].
 The intention is that the detector design evaluated in this thesis shall be able to be used at GSI.

 A sketch of the experimental facility can be found in Figure 4.
-Ions are produced and sent either to experiments in the experimental hall, or to the SIS^2 synchrotron, where they are accelerated to relativistic energies.
-Thereafter they are sent directly or for exotic secondary ion production via the fragment separator (FRS) to a storage ring (ESR3) or a target hall.
-In Figure 4 target hall C is indicated [2, p.
+Ions are produced and sent either to experiments in the experimental hall, or to the SIS synchrotron, where they are accelerated to relativistic energies.
+Thereafter they are sent directly or for exotic secondary ion production via the fragment separator (FRS) to a storage ring (ESR) or a target hall.
+In Figure 4 target hall C is indicated [12, p.
 6-8].
 The detector under investigation is meant to be placed in the target hall behind the experimental setup not to disturb the experiment.

-Figure 4: Sketch of a part of the experiment- and accelerator facility at GSI [2, p.
+Figure 4: Sketch of a part of the experiment- and accelerator facility at GSI [12, p.
 7].
 Beam lines are marked in red.
 FRS (black ellipse) and Cave C (green rectangle) are marked.
+The distance between the beginning of the FRS where the proposed detector might be placed is approximately 185 m [13].
 Chalmers subatomic researchers are doing the main part of their experiments in Cave C. The image is not to scale.